Enigma was a portable cipher machine producing a polyalphabetic substitution cipher.

 They did not allow any rotor to repeat the position from one day to another.

-In addition, sometimes the Allies managed to obtain a notebook of key settings, which gave the analysts a boost from which to continue advancing in solving the Enigma.
+Besides, sometimes, the Allies managed to obtain a notebook of key settings, which gave the analysts a boost to continue advancing in solving the Enigma.

 Conclusion: ciphers and proper procedures

 In conclusion, the mixture of inherent and human error greatly reduced the total number of possible configurations and provided shortcuts to cryptanalysts.

 Allied deciphering of the Enigma codes can be attributed to human error and/or human carelessness.